leopoldmaillard/CapsNet_kmnist/README.md

 ## Training Process

 After preparing the data and building the model, we started training it.
 Training a CapsNet is challenging in several ways :
-- It involves new **tunable hyper-parameters** (number of routing iterations, number of capsules, importance of the reconstruction loss used for regularization) in addition to the *traditionnal* hyper-parameters (learning rate, batch size, number of training epochs).
+- It involves new **tunable hyper-parameters** (number of routing iterations, number of capsules, coefficient of the reconstruction loss used for regularization) in addition to the *traditionnal* hyper-parameters (learning rate, batch size, number of training epochs).
 - CapsNet's numerous trainable parameters and routing mechanism (that adds a for-loop in the process) make it a model that **takes time** to train, even on low resolution images.
 Thus, training on GPU doesn't seem to be an option.

 ### A first attempt